http-samc/cut-it/CODE_OF_CONDUCT.md

 *<-- Begin Credit Text -->*
 ```
 The software you are currently using was developed
-by Samarth Chitgopekar and co-managed by Adithya
-Vaidyanathan under the name Cut-It.
-Please refer to
+by Samarth Chitgopekar under the name Cut-It.
-the following URI's for information:
+Please refer to the following URI's for information:

 1. Samarth Chitgopekar's GitHub
 https://github.com/http-samc